 2. HEV light rays make the sky look blue.

 The short-wavelength, high-energy light rays on the blue end of the visible light spectrum scatter more easily than other visible light rays when they strike air and water molecules in the atmosphere.
 The higher degree of scattering of these rays makes the cloudless sky look blue.

-Anterior structures of the adult human eye (the cornea and lens) are very effective at blocking UV rays from reaching the light-sensitive retina at the back of the eyeball.
+3. The eye is not very good at blocking blue light.at the back of the eyeball.
 In fact, less than one percent of UV radiation from the sun reaches the retina, if you aren't wearing sunglasses .